 have been considering using biomass to solve that problem.

-They might be encouraged to work harder on the problem as one way
+plastic.
+Manufacturers might be encouraged to work harder

-to clean up a dirty industry with some dirty secrets if we refuse to
+to clean up their dirty industry if we refuse to

 buy plastic products and avoid its use as a packaging material.
 So

 we encourage you to do what you can to decrease or eliminate plastic

 - Store foods, especially those with high fat content, in

 something other than plastic, preferably glass jars or

 Pyrex-like containers.
 Note: aluminum foil is not an